rl-institut/open_plan/docs/tool_interface.rst

 requirement
 ------------
-A requirement describes specific conditions of a :ref:`view-def`, a :ref:`view-component-def`, an :ref:`action-def` or an :ref:`attribute-def` that should be met.
-Each requirement has an index which is used to link it to an :ref:`attribute-def`.
-..
-TODO : rework this sentence
-    A requirement describes specific conditions of a :ref:`view-def`, a :ref:`view-component-def`, an :ref:`action-def` or an :ref:`attribute-def`.
-A requirement specifies necessary actions that need to be done by the user and explains what happens if the requirement is not met.
-Each requirement has an index which is used to link it to an :ref:`attribute-def`.
+    A requirement describes specific conditions that need to be met.
+Requirements can be used for a :ref:`view-def`, a :ref:`view-component-def`, an :ref:`action-def` or an :ref:`attribute-def`.
+Each requirement has an index to link with it's :ref:`attribute-def`.
- Example: [index] The button B cannot be clicked unless text input C is not filled by user.

 .. _view-def: